310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 For now, I want you to have practice sessions with them for the upcoming S1 — the Tanabata Festival.
 I’ll tell them about this myself.

-It’s not like I’m going to die, so if you need anything, feel free to contact me anytime.
+It isn’t like I’m going to die, so if you need anything, feel free to contact me anytime.

 I'll also take care of any expenses you need once I'm back in shape.
 {% endbubble %}